cfenell/rucio/doc/rucio-server.md

 # What is the Rucio server?

 This instruction is about how to install the central Rucio server and get it up and running.
-This server is a WSGI application written in Python and has to run on a WSGI capable web server such as Apache.
+This server is a Web Server Gateway Interface (WSGI) Python application and has to run on a WSGI capable web server, such as Apache with enabled mod_wsgi.
 The server provides a REST API and interacts with a database.
 The actual tasks are then performed by intermediate-level daemons.
-These read the database and can interact with low level components including storage.
+These read the database and can interact with lower level components including storage managers (FTS, etc).

 This architecture gives big flexibility in choices of authentication, transfer protocols, and storage systems, and no special software has